 - Navigate to the required module and click the Turn editing on button (top right).

-- In the Settings window, scroll down to the Content section where you will see the icon of the file you wish to update/overwrite.
-Click on the icon which will bring up a pop up window.
+- In the Settings window, scroll down to the Select files section where you will see the icon of the file you wish to update/overwrite.
+Click on the file's icon which will bring up a pop up window.

 - Click the Delete button where you will be asked ‘Are you sure you want to delete this file?’
 Press OK.